Specific Social Benefits for Self-Employed Workers

 In order to be eligible for these benefits, authorisation from the Special Benefits Committee will be required, after previous assessment of the subject's needs by the Social Welfare Committee.

 • Special Aid to avoid the closing down of the business.
-Financial assistance for the hiring of a worker or for extending the working hours of an already hired worker, to avoid closing down the self-employed worker's business during the period of temporary disability due to a work-related accident or disease.
+Economic aid for the contracting of a worker or for the extension of the schedule of an already contracted worker, that avoids the close of the self-employed worker's business during the period of temporary disability due to work-related accident or occupational disease.

-• Financial support so that a worker in a situation of Total Permanent Disability can invest in fixed assets for the purpose of opening a business on a self-employed basis.
+• Economic aid so that the worker in situation of Total And Permanent disability it can carry out investments in fixed and other non-current assets to effects of aperturar a business on a self-employed basis.